celestiaorg/celestia-specs/src/specs/data_structures.md

 ## Merkle Trees

-Merkle trees are used to authenticate various pieces of data across the LazyLedger stack, including transactions, messages, the validator set, etc. This section provides an overview of the different tree types used, and specifies how to construct them.
+Merkle trees are used to authenticate various pieces of data across the Celestia stack, including transactions, messages, the validator set, etc. This section provides an overview of the different tree types used, and specifies how to construct them.

 ### Binary Merkle Tree